ZeratuuLL/Reinforcement-Learning/Continuous Control/DDPG/Readme.md

   * This makes the critics predict positive values within 5 episodes, which is good.
 The actors are still going to the margins, but much slower.
 Not the problems should be with the critics.
 I noticed that the prediction values of both critics are always increasing.
 Is that increasing too slow that my agent fails to learn? **Next: do not initialize local and target networks with same weights.**

+  * This is a bad idea. **Return to the original version and train with a longer period.**